 These recipes let you enjoy the simple and versatile pleasures of udon noodles in your own home!

 Udon Noodles: Healthy, Flavorful and Diverse

-Udon is one of the most favorite noodles in Japan, and can be tailored to everyone's taste.
+Udon is one of the most popular noodles in Japan, and can be tailored to everyone's own unique taste.

 A sushi primer